Severe Thunderstorm Warning issued for Kit Carson by NWS - News Break

 Severe Thunderstorm Warning issued for Kit Carson by NWS

-Effective: 2021-06-23 17:05:00 MDT Expires: 2021-06-23 18:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-06-23 16:56:00 MDT Expires: 2021-06-23 18:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 This thunderstorm will produce damaging winds resulting in areas of near zero visibility in blowing dirt.
 Use extreme caution if you must travel and be alert for rapidly changing visibility.
-Target Area: Kit Carson A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 600 PM MDT FOR SOUTHEASTERN KIT CARSON...NORTHWESTERN WALLACE AND WESTERN SHERMAN COUNTIES At 505 PM MDT, a severe thunderstorm was located 9 miles south of Kanorado, moving northeast at 30 mph.
+Target Area: Kit Carson The National Weather Service in Goodland has issued a * Severe Thunderstorm Warning for Southeastern Kit Carson County in east central Colorado Northwestern Wallace County in west central Kansas Western Sherman County in northwestern Kansas * Until 600 PM MDT. * At 456 PM MDT, a severe thunderstorm was located 10 miles southeast of Burlington, moving northeast at 30 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Goodland, Burlington, Kanorado and Ruleton.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Kanorado, Ruleton and Goodland.
 This includes the following highways Interstate 70 in Kansas between mile markers 0 and 21.
 Interstate 70 in Colorado between mile markers 434 and 450.
-Highway 385 between mile markers 175 and 189.
+Highway 385 between mile markers 171 and 189.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov